-For the recreational sector of the reef fish fishery, electronic reporting is required of headboats participating in the Southeast Regional Headboat Survey (SRHS), and the Gulf Council is currently developing an action to require similar electronic reporting by all for-hire vessels.
+For the recreational sector of the reef fish fishery, electronic reporting is required of headboats participating in the Southeast Regional Headboat Survey (SRHS), and the Gulf Council has approved an amendment to require similar electronic reporting by all for-hire vessels.
 This action, if implemented, would require trip level electronic reporting by all for-hire vessels for catch of both reef fish and CMP species.
-Current Gulf Council preferred alternatives include a hail out, a hail-in with reporting prior to arriving at the dock, and submission of fishing records to NMFS via NMFS approved hardware/software with minimum archived GPS capabilities that provides the vessel position.
-A pilot study in the headboat sector, which was completed in 2015, utilized VMS to report and monitor catch.
-All vessels in this study were required to submit a declaration prior to departing port and to submit a pre-landing notification 1 hour prior to landing indicating landing location, landing date/time, and estimated fish retained.
+Current Gulf Council preferred alternatives include a declaration (hail out), and submission of fishing records upon arrival at a landing location to NMFS via NMFS approved hardware/software with minimum archived GPS capabilities that provides the vessel position.
+A pilot study in the headboat sector, which was completed in 2015, utilized VMS to report and monitor catch of red snapper and gag.
+All vessels in this study were required to submit a declaration prior to departing port and to submit an advanced landing notification 1 hour to 24 hours prior to landing indicating landing location, landing date/time, and estimated fish retained.
+The Gulf is in the initial stages of developing two amendments in the for-hire sector for catch share styled programs.
+The headboat amendment currently includes 5 species, while the charter boat amendment contains a single species.
+If these amendments move forward, they are likely to consider many aspects found in the commercial IFQ programs, such as VMS units, declarations, advanced landing notifications, and electronic reporting of catch.
 There is no electronic reporting by the private recreational component of the fishery, although the private recreational component has identified this as a need.
-Such a voluntary self-reporting system would need to be ground-truthed and validated through alternative cross sampling.
+Such a voluntary selfreporting system would need to be ground-truthed and validated through alternative cross sampling.
 The Marine Recreational Information Program (MRIP) randomly selects 10% of state and federally licensed charter vessels to report fishing effort each week.
 This is done through a telephone survey and may also be done through their new mail survey.